America West Airlines

-America West Airlines was a major American airline, founded in 1981, with service commencing in 1983, and having reached US$1 billion in annual revenue in 1989, headquartered in Tempe, Arizona.
-At the time of its acquisition of US Airways, America West had the unique distinction of being the only post-deregulation U.S. airline still operating under its original operating certificate.
-Their main hub was at Phoenix Sky Harbor International Airport, with a secondary hub at Harry Reid International Airport in Las Vegas.
-The airline acquired US Airways in 2005 but took on the name of US Airways.
+America West Airlines was an airline in the United States that operated from 1981 until it merged with US Airways in 2007.
+It was headquartered in Tempe, Arizona.
+Its main hub was at Phoenix Sky Harbor International Airport, with secondary hubs at Harry Reid International Airport in Las Vegas, Nevada and John Glenn Columbus International Airport in Columbus, Ohio.
+The airline merged with US Airways in 2005 and adopted US Airways as their brand name.
 America West served about 100 cities in the US, Canada, and Mexico; flights to Europe were on codeshare partners.
-In September 2005, the airline had 140 aircraft, with a single maintenance base at Phoenix Sky Harbor Airport.
+In September 2005, the airline had 140 aircraft, with a single maintenance base at Phoenix Sky Harbor International Airport.
 Regional jet and turboprop flights were operated on a code sharing basis by Mesa Airlines and Chautauqua Airlines as America West Express.

 Beginning in January 2006, all America West flights were branded as US Airways, along with most signage at airports and other printed material, though many flights were described as "operated by America West."
 Apart from two heritage aircraft, the only remaining America West branding on aircraft were found on some seat covers and bulkheads.
 The merged airline used America West's "CACTUS" callsign and ICAO code "AWE", but retained the US Airways name.
 As part of a merger between American Airlines and US Airways in February 2013, which led to American becoming the world's largest airline, the call sign and ICAO code name was later retired on April 8, 2015, when the FAA granted a single operating certificate for both US Airways and American Airlines.
 The US Airways brand continued until October 17, 2015, when it merged with American Airlines.

 History

 The airline was established in February 1981 and began operations August 1, 1983, using three leased Boeing 737s flying out of its base in Phoenix, Arizona (PHX), with Ed Beauvais, a well-known airline industry consultant, as CEO.
 In the early years, passengers could purchase their tickets on the aircraft.

 The airline quickly expanded, with 11 737s flying to 13 cities; in 1984, America West's fleet grew to 21 aircraft flying to 23 cities.
-The June 1984 timetable shows 71 weekday departures from Phoenix, non-stop to 18 cities; from 1985 to 1986, it built-up a second hub at Las Vegas.
+The June 1984 timetable shows 71 weekday departures from Phoenix, non-stop to 18 cities; from 1985 to 1986, it established a second hub at Las Vegas.

-Confident in its expansion, the increasingly dominant carrier at Phoenix Sky Harbor influenced the development of Terminal 4.
+Confident in its expansion, the increasingly-dominant carrier at Phoenix Sky Harbor influenced the development of Terminal 4.
 America West requested that the construction include an auxiliary power facility and an underground cavity to accommodate a future rail station, to which the airport ultimately agreed.